-The following information is a summary of the written and oral feedback obtained from interviewees on the questions.
-There were 24 interviews conducted - nine more than initially proposed.
-The locations of the interviewees included 12 states (CA, CO, GA, IL, IN, MA, MO, NC, NJ, NY, TX, and WI) and seven countries (India, Netherlands, Saudi Arabia, Spain, Japan, UK, and the USA).
-These global responses provided a balanced research input with 58% from the USA and 42% from six other countries.
-The co-authors were able to get responses from a wide variety of 21 industries comprised of small (six), medium (four), and large (fourteen) organizations.
+The following information is a summary of the written and oral feedback obtained from Interviewees on the 7-questions.
+There were 24 interviews conducted - 9 more than initially proposed.
+The locations were from 12 states (CA, CO, GA, IL IN, MA, MO, NC, NJ, NY, TX, and WI) and 6 countries (India, Netherlands, Saudi Arabia, Spain, Japan, and the UK).
+This provided balanced research inputs with 58% domestic and 42% international responses.
+In addition, the co-authors were able to get responses from a wide variety of 21 industries comprised of small (6), medium (4), and large (14) organizations.
 The follow-up interviews were mostly done via Zoom or a platform that the client recommended.
-Additional information is provided in Appendix E.

-Video Follow-up - Interviewee with one of the authors (in the lower right corner)
+International Interviewee with the author (in the lower right corner)